Jose Maria 'Pechito' Lopez

 Lopez missed New York's Formula E event in July 2017 due to clashing commitments in the FIA World Endurance Championship because he joined Toyota Gazoo Racing in the meantime to drive their #7 Toyota TS050 Hybrid alongside Mike Conway and Kamui Kobayashi.
 In his first endurance racing season, he retired at Le Mans 24h and scored a podium at Nurburgring 6 Hours, finishing sixth in the points.

 Lopez was without a ride at the start of new Formula E season after leaving DS Virgin but he joined Dragon Racing from the third race in January 2018.
-He was also announced as one of Toyota Gazoo Racing drivers in the FIA WEC superseason 2018-2019.
-In June 2018, in his second attempt at Le Mans 24 Hours, he reached a podium by finishing second.
+He ended a season in 17th place.
+Pechito stayed with Dragon Racing in the fifth FE season (2018-2019), finishing just 21st in the points.